- How’s your ideal file sander be like?

 About finger sanders

-File belt sanders are handheld power tools that have an abrasive belt that rolls around a conveyor mechanism.
+File belt sanders are handheld power tools with an abrasive belt that rolls around a conveyor mechanism.

 They are pretty much like standard belt sanders, but with extremely narrow belts they allow you to reach into tight spots and corners.